 17 Psychological Benefits for the Athlete Activist

-Rory Magrath is Associate Professor of Sociology at Solent University, Southampton, UK.
-His research largely focuses on equality, diversity and inclusion in sport, with a specific focus on declining homophobia, and the subsequent impact on men’s gender.
+Rory Magrath is Associate Professor of Sociology at Solent University, Southampton, U.K. His research focuses on equality, diversity and inclusion in sport, with a specific focus on declining homophobia and the subsequent impact on men’s gender.